Indian Super League: Stadiums

 Since the competition began in 2014, there have been a variety of stadiums used to host matches.
 Two stadiums, the DY Patil Stadium in Navi Mumbai and the Jawaharlal Nehru Stadium in Kochi, are mainly used as cricket stadiums.
-Three other stadiums are athletic stadiums which are primarily used to host football matches in the I-League: the Pandit Jawaharlal Nehru Stadium in Goa, the Vivekananda Yuba Bharati Krirangan (VYBK) in Kolkata, and the Balewadi Stadium in Pune.
-Three other venues were used which don't primarily host top-tier professional football: the Indira Gandhi Athletic Stadium in Assam, the Jawaharlal Nehru Stadium in Chennai, and the Jawaharlal Nehru Stadium in Delhi.
+Three other stadiums are athletic stadiums which are primarily used to host football matches in the I-League: the Fatorda Stadium in Goa, the Vivekananda Yuba Bharati Krirangan (VYBK) (commonly known as Salt Lake Stadium) in Kolkata, and the Balewadi Stadium in Pune.
+Three other venues were used which do not primarily host top-tier professional football: the Indira Gandhi Athletic Stadium in Guwahati, the Jawaharlal Nehru Stadium (Chennai) in Chennai, and the Jawaharlal Nehru Stadium (Delhi) in Delhi.

 For the 2016 season, two new stadiums were used in the competition, the Mumbai Football Arena in Mumbai and the Rabindra Sarobar Stadium in Kolkata.
 The Mumbai Football Arena replaced the DY Patil Stadium for Mumbai City.
 ATK moved to the Rabindra Sarobar Stadium when the VYBK was being renovated for the 2017 FIFA U-17 World Cup.